 The Reality Of Pedestrian Accidents

 In most traffic situations, pedestrians have the right of way.
 Motorists are supposed to be mindful of their surroundings and in control of their vehicles to avoid potential hazards.
-If a motorist operates their vehicle carelessly and an accident occurs, the motorist can be held liable for expenses associated with a person’s injuries resulting from the accident.
+However, our Portland car accident lawyers will tell you that when a motorist operates their vehicle carelessly and an accident occurs, the motorist can be held liable for expenses associated with a person’s injuries resulting from the accident.
 Unfortunately, a handful of pedestrian accidents are hit-and-runs, meaning that the motorist leaves the scene of the car crash.
 This puts the life of the injured pedestrian in more danger due to a potential delay in emergency help arriving if the accident is not reported.

 Moreover, being a pedestrian means that an individual’s vehicle insurance does not matter.
 Even if a pedestrian owns a car and has insurance, that doesn’t mean that insurance can be used in the event of a pedestrian accident.
 For most car wrecks, a person’s personal injury protection coverage (PIP), will cover medical bills for up to a year or $15,000, whichever comes first.
 On the other hand, during a pedestrian-car accident, the driver’s PIP should pay according to the state of Oregon.

 In an Oregon pedestrian accident, pedestrians’ injuries range from minor to catastrophic.
 More serious injuries, such as a brain injury (TBI) or a spinal cord injury, can alter a person’s way of life forever.
 Extensive physical therapy may also be required, which further impacts a person’s life.
 In severe Oregon pedestrian accidents, victims may even lose their lives.
 When a family loses a loved one in a pedestrian accident, they may seek compensation from the negligent individual in a Portland wrongful death lawsuit.